mavidvd/data-ber-03-20/Projects/module-3_projects/04_final-project/README.md

 ### Phase 1

-On the first day of your project, you will be planning your project, exploring datasets and generate ideas.
+On the first day of your project, you will be planning your project, exploring datasets and generating ideas.
 Ideally, you come up with a game plan on what you want to accomplish in the following three days.
 Aim to finish a first, minimal iteration in the shortest amount of time possible so that you can quickly dig further or discard initial ideas.
 Make sure to book some time with one of the teaching staff to get quick feedback on feasibility of your project idea.

 To get started, here are a few publicly available data sets: